 - O Christ told us in John 6 that he wants us to live off of him.
 He has given us his flesh for the life of the world, for our life. - The Eucharistic Revival is meant to enhance dramatically our relationship with him in the Sacrament of his Love.
 To be with him.
 To receive him.
 To worship him.
 To imitate him.
-To share him. - O This is the revival our Church needs. - This is the revival our Diocese and every Diocese needs. - O This is the revival each of us needs. - O This is the revival the Lord desires and wants to help us achieve.
+To share him.
+To let him be the center of the family, like in Bethlehem and Nazareth, so that each family can be a truly holy family. - O This is the revival our Church needs. - This is the revival each of our families needs, and each of us need. - This is the revival the Lord desires and wants to help us achieve.